STEC: See-Through Transformer-based Encoder for CTR Prediction: Experimental Results

 A select few models perform competitively across all datasets.
 The STEC model demonstrates its flexible expressive abilities by performing well on all four public datasets.
 Models such as FinalMLP leverage MLPs with up to three hidden layers to perform CTR predictions, but our STEC model achieves state-of-the-art performance even when using a single linear layer to make predictions based on bilinear interactions.
 Overall, the STEC model performs on par with or better than state-of-the-art models while following a single-stream structure, and its expressiveness can be adjusted based on the dataset by modifying hyperparameters such as the number of layers, hidden dimension, or MLP structure.

-The proposed method achieves the best results on the Avazu and Frappe datasets in terms of AUC metric by 76.64\% and 98.57\%, respectively, on the MovieLens dataset, it obtains the second best results in terms of the AUC metric, while outperforming this method with better logloss values.
-In the case of the Criteo dataset, the proposed method obtains comparable results with FinalMLP, EDCN, AFN+ models.
-Furthermore, the FinalMLP method involves an additional step compared to the others, as the user and item features need to specified beforehand.
+The proposed method achieves the best results on the Avazu, Frappe, and MovieLens datasets in terms of AUC metric by 76.64\%, 97.15\%, and 98.50\% respectively.
+In the case of the Criteo dataset, the proposed method obtains comparable results with FinalMLP, which involves an additional step compared to the others, as the user and item features need to specified beforehand.
 The proposed STEC architecture achieves equivalent results without any prior knowledge of the features.